Dynamic Hypersequents for Public Announcement Logic: Dynamic hypersequents for PAL

-Intuitively, a dynamic sequent represents a world $w$ in some model $\ModelM$, together with its copies in the successively updated models $M_\alpha$ that $w$ belongs to.
-For instance $M\Imp N \update_A M' \Imp N'$, represents the world $w$ in the initial model $M$ as well as in the updated model $M_A$.
+Intuitively, a dynamic sequent represents a world $w$ in some model $\ModelM$, together with its copies in successively updated models $\M_\alpha$ that $w$ belongs to.
+For instance the dynamic sequent $M\Imp N \update_A M' \Imp N'$ represents the world $w$ in the initial model $\M$ as well as in the updated model $\M_A$.